bgamari/ghc-wiki-import/phabricator.md

 which submits the `HEAD` commit to Phabricator and use your SSH public key to push a branch to the GHC Differentials [ repository](https://phabricator.haskell.org/diffusion/GHCDIFF/).
-If you have not added an SSH key you can skip pushing the branch with the `--skip-staging` flag. `arc` will then respond with the revision number and a URL where you can visit your change.
+If you have not added an SSH key you can skip pushing the branch with the `--skip-staging` flag.

+After pushing your new Differential `arc` will respond with the revision number and a URL where you can view and discuss your change.